 That’s a bit “Off Color” right?
-The teams are good friends who have talked about this collaboration for years.
-Now in summer of 2016 it has finally happened.
-Honestly, this “macro” meets “craft” collaboration sounds pretty awesome.
-Mainly because of all the crazy ideas we have been brainstorming about what final beer will come out of this.
+As it turns out, the brewing teams of Miller & Off Color are good friends who have talked about this collaboration for years.
+In the summer of 2016, a collaboration finally happened.
+Honestly, this “macro” meets “craft” collaboration turned out to be pretty awesome.

 When the Atlanta Braves open their new stadium in Cobb County, Georgia, it will feature another Chop House bar, similar to the one that overlooks the outfield currently.
 MillerCoors has inked the partnership deal for the new three story restaurant and bar at Sunburst Park.
 You’ll come to know the new spot as the Coors Light Chop House.